-Located in east-central Canada, Ontario is one of the 10 provinces and 3 territories found in the North American country.
-By far the largest populated province with nearly 40 % Canadians living in the province, and the largest province in terms of total area covered at over 1 million square kilometers.
-Ontario has more than 250,000 lakes that contain about a fifth of the world,s fresh water.
+Located in east-central Canada, Ontario is one of the 10 provinces found in the North American country.
+Nearly 40% of Canadians live in Ontario, making it the most populous province of the country.
+It is also one of the largest Canadian provinces, covering about 1 million square kilometers.
+There are more than 250,000 lakes in Ontario, which together contain about a fifth of the world’s fresh water.
 The Capital city is Toronto and is home to the famous 553 meters high CN-Tower.

 Ontario has a diverse economy, with the exports including automobile parts, machinery, and electrical parts.
 Agriculture is an important part of the economy, both foreign and domestic with over 50,000 farms registered and in operation in Ontario making up almost a quarter of all farm revenue earned in Canada.
 Ontario’s agricultural production includes fruit crops such as grapes and apples, cash crops such as soybeans and corn, commercial poultry dairy and beef cattle farms.
 Mining has been an economic factor for over 130 years, supplying the world with more than 30 kinds of metal and minerals.

 Mining has been an economic factor for over 130 years, supplying the world with more than 30 kinds of metal and minerals.
-The mining industry in Ontario is a global leader in terms of production,producing gold, copper, zinc and non-metallic products such as salt, gypsum, and lime.
+Ontario is a global leader in the mining of gold, copper, zinc and non-metallic products such as salt, gypsum and lime.

 Ontario provides nearly 37% of Canada’s Gross Domestic Product and is home to almost 50% of the all the employees in high tech,manufacturing, mining, and financial services sector.